Prague wakes up in shock and horror after ‘senseless’ shooting attack leaves 14 dead - KTVZ

 Vondrášek said the police were aware the shooter had a lecture at 2 p.m. local time and evacuated the building where the lecture was meant to take place.
 But authorities then received a call about a shooting in a different building, according to the police chief.

+Czech police on Friday released body camera footage taken during the response to the mass shooting, showing officers searching through corridors and evacuating people from the buildings.
+It also shows inside a classroom where many of the victims were found.

-Czech authorities are also working on a theory the gunman is connected to a double homicide in Klanovice, a Prague suburb, last week, where a man and a baby were found murdered in a forest.
+Czech authorities are also working on a theory the gunman is connected to a double homicide in Klanovice, a Prague suburb, last week, where a man and a two-month old baby were found murdered in a forest.
+Speaking on Friday, the police chiefs said this was believed to be “extremely likely.”

 The shooter had a gun permit and owned several weapons, Vondrášek said.